 7) Wait a few days for their reaction.

 Yes, you will need to wait a few days.
 Not everything in life is instantaneous.
 And the further away they live, the more days you will need to wait for their reaction.

-The steps above work for birthday cards, thank you cards (remember to thank people when they give you stuff!), for get well cards, happy anniversary, and so much more.
+The steps above work for birthday cards, thank you cards (remember to thank people when they give you stuff!), for get-well cards, happy anniversaries, and so much more.

 Building a Deeper Connection

-Now that you’ve mailed you card and sent a smile through the mail…maybe the person you’ve mail will send a card or letter back to you.
+Now that you’ve mailed your card and sent a smile through the mail…maybe the person you’ve mailed will send a card or letter back to you.
 Letter writing is a delayed conversation.
 You have to be patient and wait for the answer, a continuation.
 But the wait is worth it.

 So, send a card today!